Appointments & eligibility

 Students who are new to University of Toronto but require service when they arrive in August (before classes start) will be asked show proof of tuition payment or registration.

 - Spouse or common-law partner of a student

 - Children (under 18 years old) of a student

 - Toronto School of Theology students in the advance degree program

 Graduate students who are on suspension or leave may be granted limited access, on a case-by-case basis by consultation with a clinician.
 Please contact us to discuss.

 Not sure about your eligibility?

-- If you are still unsure, please contact us to discuss.
+If you are not sure, please contact us to discuss.